Jaga266/widgets-collection/README.md

 }
 ```

-### Widgets configuration
+### Widgets Configuration

-Each widget can have several widget-specific configuration files, each one is located in `widgets/[widget-name]/configs/` directory.
+Each widget can have several widget-specific configuration files, each located in the `widgets/[widget-name]/configs/` directory.

-While selecting a widget to use, you can provide several common options:
+When selecting a widget to use, you can provide several common options:

 ```qml
 // shell.qml